OK, so this is the moment that so many of you have been waiting for.

 CONGRATULATIONS!
 You are now all set up and ready for us to start exploring WordPress.

-If you’re itching to get stuck in and have a look around over the weekend, you can register for my free training which will familiarise you with the basics of the WordPress interface.
+If you’re itching to get stuck in and have a look around, you can register for my free training which will familiarise you with the basics of the WordPress interface.

 But don’t worry if you don’t have time, we’ll be taking a look around WordPress together next week.